DOS: Origins

 Microsoft originally sold MS-DOS only to original equipment manufacturers (OEMs).
-One major reason for this was that not all early PCs were 100% IBM PC compatible.
+The major reason for this was that not all early PCs were 100% IBM PC compatible.
 DOS was structured such that there was a separation between the system specific device driver code (IO.SYS) and the DOS kernel (MSDOS.SYS).
 Microsoft provided an OEM Adaptation Kit (OAK) which allowed OEMs to customize the device driver code to their particular system.
 By the early 1990s, most PCs adhered to IBM PC standards so Microsoft began selling a retail version of MS-DOS, starting with MS-DOS 5.0.

 In the mid-1980s, Microsoft developed a multitasking version of DOS.
 This version of DOS is generally referred to as "European MS-DOS 4" because it was developed for ICL and licensed to several European companies.
 This version of DOS supports preemptive multitasking, shared memory, device helper services and New Executable ("NE") format executables.
 None of these features were used in later versions of DOS, but they were used to form the basis of the OS/2 1.0 kernel.
 This version of DOS is distinct from the widely released PC DOS 4.0 which was developed by IBM and based upon DOS 3.3.

 Digital Research attempted to regain the market lost from CP/M-86, initially with Concurrent DOS, FlexOS and DOS Plus (both compatible with both MS-DOS and CP/M-86 software), later with Multiuser DOS (compatible with both MS-DOS and CP/M-86 software) and DR DOS (compatible with MS-DOS software).
 Digital Research was bought by Novell, and DR DOS became PalmDOS and Novell DOS; later, it was part of Caldera (under the names OpenDOS and DR-DOS 7.02/7.03), Lineo, and DeviceLogics.